5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Editing_The_Scripts_You_Already_Have.md

 |/etc/bash.bashrc|A global configuration script that applies to all users.|
 |~/.bashrc|A user's personal startup file.
 Can be used to extend or override settings in the global configuration script.|

-Non-login shells inherit the environment from the
+Non-login shells inherit the environment from their parent process, usually a login shell.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgzMTM3NDMxXX0=
+eyJoaXN0b3J5IjpbLTg4NzIwMjU1OF19
 -->